Hobby (bird)

 A hobby is a fairly small, very swift falcon with long, narrow wings.
-There are four birds called "hobby", and some others which—although termed "falcon"—are very similar.
+There are four birds called "hobby", and some others, which although termed "falcon", are very similar.
 All specialise in being superb aerialists.
-Although they take prey on the ground if the opportunity presents itself, most prey is caught on the wing; insects are often caught by hawking, and many different birds are caught in flight, where even the quick-maneuvering swifts and swallows cannot escape a hobby.
+Although they can take prey on the ground if the opportunity presents itself, most prey is caught on the wing; insects are often caught by hawking, and many different birds are caught in flight, where even the quick-manoeuvring swifts and swallows cannot always escape a hobby.

-The typical hobbies are traditionally considered a subgenus, Hypotriorchis, due to their similar morphology; they have ample amounts of dark slaty grey in their plumage; the malar area is black; and the underside usually has lengthwise black streaks.
-The tails are all-dark or have only slight bands.
+The typical hobbies are traditionally considered a subgenus; as the Eurasian hobby (F. subbuteo) is the type species of the genus, this is subgenus Falco Linnaeus, 1758, though sometimes cited by the synonym Hypotriorchis Boie, 1826.
+The species share similar morphology; the wings are long and slender with a swift-like shape, and the tail is relatively short (compared to other falcons like kestrels); they have ample amounts of dark slaty grey in their plumage; the malar stripe is black; and the underside usually has lengthwise black streaks.
+The tails are all-dark or have only slight bands; many (but not all) have orange-red feathering on the legs and lower belly.

-Monophyly of Hypotriorchis is supported by DNA sequence data, though the exact limits of the group are still uncertain.
-The hobbies seem to be one of the Falco lineages which emerged around the Miocene-Pliocene boundary some 8-5 million years ago and subsequently radiated - in this case throughout the Old World.
-Their relationship to the peregrine falcon group and the kestrels is not well resolved, however; taxa such as the red-footed falcon appear in some respects intermediate between the kestrels and the typical hobbies.